zedy/twitter-clone/README.md

 ## Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
-It contains and is built using the following technologies:
+It contains and is built using the following technologies and libraries:

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)